UrvaGandhi24/Paging-Simulation/README.md

-# Operating Systems Paging Simulation
+# Paging Simulation - Operating System Project

 This project implements a paging simulation for Operating Systems, demonstrating how memory management works in modern operating systems.